Aircoookie/WLED-Docs/docs/basics/faq.md

 ### What is the difference between the WLED app and the WLED Native app?

-The WLED app is the official app developped by the same people that brought you WLED.
+The WLED app was the official app developped by the same people that brought you WLED.
 WLED Native is an initiative by community member [Moustachauve](https://github.com/Moustachauve) to bring an interface that is closer to the native operating system look of your device and some new features.

+The official WLED app is now considered legacy.
+It is not currently maintained and might not receive any future bug fixes.

 WLED Native has a few more features available, like a tablet interface for Android and can keep track of changes to the device IP address better.